NOTE: This post may contain affiliate links. Please read full disclosureย here.

 Growing up in the south, fried fish is a regular staple, especially on Fridays!
 My family and I enjoy serving our fish with fries, hushpuppies, or a good cold coleslaw.
 If at all possible, we always try to find fresh caught fish, or wild caught fish.
-I’ve fried fish using an air fryer, deep fryer, and stove top.
-Out of all of these methods, cooking fish on the stove top is still the best in my opinion!
-Continue reading as I share my family’s fried fish recipe.
+You can fry fish using an air fryer, deep fryer, or a stove top.
+However, out of all of these methods, cooking fish on the stove top is still the best in my opinion!
+Continue reading as I share my family’s southern-style fried fish recipe.

-This recipe is super easy to follow and I designed it so you can use it on any popular fish used for frying!
-So whether you enjoy frying Whiting, Flounder, Mackerel or even Catfish, the seasonings below will work great for either fish type!
-If you’re new to the world of frying fish, this is literally one of the easiest meals for you to prepare and enjoy.
-Below I will share a few brief tips to ensure you serve the best southern style fried fish!
+This recipe is super easy to follow and designed so you can use it on any popular fish used for frying!
+For a true southern fried fish, I recommend frying with a firm-fleshed fish such as flounder, whiting fish, mackerel, red snapper, fresh cod, or even catfish.
+Firm-fleshed fish holds together well during frying.
+If youโre new to the world of frying fish, this is literally one of the easiest meals for you to prepare and enjoy.
+Before we jump into the recipe, I will share a few brief tips to ensure you serve the best southern style fried fish!

 - Smell Your Fish: Your fish should not have a “fishy” smell.
 Fresh fish and good fish should not have a strong fishy smell.
 If you smell a strong odor, your fish is not fresh and should not be cooked.

-- Press and Pat Fish Dry Before Seasoning: Using a napkin, press and dry your fish filets.
+- Press and Pat Fish Dry Before Seasoning: Using a paper towel, press and dry your fish filets.
 This will allow you to release any excess water in your fish and will help prevent it from going soggy after frying.

 - A Little Bit of Mustard Goes A Long Way: Now I know this may sound strange, but I promise lightly coating your fish with mustard will add a nice bite to your fried fish!
+This is a secret ingredient many southerns use in their seafood recipes and bbq.
 You will barely taste the mustard!
 Yellow mustard acts as a nice binder before adding dry seasonings.

-- Season Your Batter: Whether you use corn meal, flour, or prepackaged fish fry mix (I enjoy using the Zatarain’s New Orleans Style Seasoned Fish Fri Mix), still add seasoning to your batter mix!
+- Season Your Batter: Whether you use corn meal, all purpose flour, or prepackaged fish fry mix (I enjoy using the Zatarain’s New Orleans Style Seasoned Fish Fri Mix), still add seasoning to your flour mixture!
 Your fish should be flavored on the outside and on the filet.
 Even though you see measurements in my recipe below, remember to have fun and do not worry about exact measurements.
 The seasoned fish fry mix and combination of seasonings below will add amazing flavor that does not need to be over seasoned.

 - If You Enjoy Fish Nuggets, Cut At An Angle: Cutting your fish fillets at an angle to make nuggets will leave thinner ends which beautifully cook into crunchy tips after frying!